-ISIS suspect deported to Nigeria from Germany - Nigeria Today
+ISIS Suspect Deported to Nigeria from Germany - Nigeria Today

-A Nigeria who is suspected to be an ISIS suspect, he was considered dangerous to live in Germany according to the authorities.
-According to the German news agency, dpa, it was reported that the 22-year-old man, who was born in Germany and who had not committed a crime, arrived in Lagos Thursday.
-The unidentified man …
+Germany has deported to Nigeria, an alleged Islamic extremist, an ISIS suspect, deemed dangerous by authorities.
+The German news agency, dpa reports that the 22-year-old man, who was born in Germany and who hadn’t committed a crime, arrived in Lagos Thursday.
+The unidentified man was one of two detained in February in Goettingen during an […]

-The post ISIS suspect deported to Nigeria from Germany appeared first on INFORMATION NIGERIA.

 Follow us on twitter @NigeriaTodayNG